Over One Hundred Books in Ten Months

 Pocket Gems was where I learned what real collaboration looked like.
 Great editors, sharp team, people who understood that the tool serves the work.
 That lesson traveled.

-The question isn't "did you do every brushstroke yourself?"
-It's "did you create something people want to experience?"
+Warhol built The Factory with silkscreen assistants.
+Vision + process + team.
+Critics said "not real art."
+History disagreed.
+The question was never "did you do every brushstroke yourself?"
+It was "did you create something people want to experience?"

 Over 100 books.
 Actual readers.
 Actual reviews.
 Some became favorites.
 Others taught lessons.
 Output validates method.